Bori Akinola

 Toluwabori Akinola (born 6 August 2001) is an Irish sprinter.
-In 2025, he became Irish national champion over 60 metres and 100 metres.
+In 2025, he became Irish national champion over 60 metres and 100 metres and in 2026 set a new Irish national record in the 60m and retained his national title.

-Early life

 In September 2017, he emigrated to Ireland from Lagos, Nigeria with his mother, older brother and younger sister.
 He attended Community College in Balbriggan.

-Career
+Biography

 Akinola was a relative late-starter to athletics, and was 17 years-old when he went to his first training session in 2018 in Santry with Fingallians Athletics Club.

 Competing in July 2022 at the National under-23 Championships in Tullamore, he finished second in the 100 metres in 10.30.
 In 2023, he won a silver medal at the Irish Athletics Championships in the 100 metres, both behind Israel Olatunde.
 He was second behind Olatunde again at the 2024 Irish Championships.
-The pair were teammates in the 4x100m relay at the 2024 European Athletics Championships, Akinola's first major championship.
+The pair were teammates in the 4 x 100 m relay at the 2024 European Athletics Championships, Akinola's first major championship.

 In January 2025, he lowered his 60 metres personal best to 6.65 seconds.
 He won the 60 metres title at the Irish Indoor Athletics Championship at Abbotstown on 23 February 2025, running 6.61 seconds.
 The time put him joint-second on the Irish all-time list alongside Paul Hession, behind only the national record of 6.57 by Israel Olatunde, who finished third in the race.
 The first national title came despite the fact he had been nursing a hamstring injury in the lead-up to the race.
 He qualified for the Irish team for the 2025 European Athletics Indoor Championships in Apeldoorn.
 At the Championships, he ran 6.66 seconds to reach the semi-finals of the 60 metres race.